yindia/githook/docs/sdk_clients.md

 # SDK Client Injection

 Use the SDK to attach provider-specific clients to each event.
-Build the app clients once, then inject them per event with `ProviderClients` (or `ClientProviderFunc`).
+You can either inject your own clients or let the SDK resolve them from the webhook payload using the `providers` config.

 ## Pattern